 Annette Lake is near Snoqualmie Pass just west of the summit area.
 Without traffic, it will take about an hour from Seattle.
 To get there, take I-90 east from Seattle to Exit 47 (signed Asahel Curtis).
 Go right over a bridge and at the T intersection, turn left.
 This will take you straight to the trailhead in less than a mile.
-You need a northwest forest pass or federal interagency pass to park here (not a discover pass).
-There is an outhouse at the trailhead.
+There are several epic potholes along the road so take it slow enough you can see and steer around them.

 Starting from the parking lot, follow the Annette Lake trail (right of the sign board).
 This is also the trailhead for the Asahel Curtis nature trail, which is an excellent short loop to see some old growth trees and a pretty waterfall if you have extra energy when you return!

 The trail goes through the forest and in about a quarter of a mile you will come to a sturdy bridge over a beautiful falls on humpback creek